 Comprehensive Cell Solutions builds on our excellence in science, research and development, medical services, laboratory services and blood.
 Today we offer a comprehensive menu of products and services to develop, improve, and implement scientific studies in the areas of regenerative medicine, cell therapies, transfusion medicine, and related scientific and medical endeavors.
 Our services provide access to our world-class clinical and scientific expertise.

 Connecticut Blood Center

-The newest addition to the NYBCe, established in 2021, the Connecticut Blood Center is a non-profit, community-based blood center operated by Rhode Island Blood Center.
-Located in Middletown, CT, CTBC provides blood products to patients being cared for in more than a dozen hospitals around Connecticut.
+Located in Middletown, CT, Connecticut Blood Center (CTBC) is operated by Rhode Island Blood Center and provides blood products to patients being cared for in more than a dozen hospitals around Connecticut.

 Innovative Blood Resources

 Innovative Blood Resources is a non-profit community blood center that was formed in 2012 through the combination of two strong, nationally-recognized, community-based nonprofit blood centers: Minnesota-based Memorial Blood Center, and Nebraska Community Blood Bank.
 With a combined 100 years of blood industry experience, IBR provides comprehensive product and service capabilities focusing on value-driven solutions for patients, hospitals, physicians, researchers, and other health care partners.